.416 Taylor: Usage

 The .416 Taylor uses a .416 in bullet diameter.
 With maximum loads, the cartridge is capable of propelling a 400 gr bullet at an average of 2350 ft/s from a 24 in barrel yielding a muzzle energy of 4903 ftlbf.
 The work on this caliber (performed by Waters) was done with an experimental factory Ruger Model 77.
 He reported that an absolute maximum load of certain listed powders would push a 400 gr bullet to 2400 ft/s, thereby equaling (and perhaps exceeding) the performance of the .416 Rigby (presuming moderate temperatures and barometric pressures).
 Waters also reported that 400 gr bullets could exceed 2600 ft/s when propelled by certain listed powders.
 Under normal hunting conditions, the Taylor cartridge is therefore capable of taking any of the largest and most dangerous game animals in the world.

-Gunsmiths are rebarreling Browning BAR .338 Winchester Magnum rifles with .416 Taylor barrels thereby creating semi-automatic hunting rifles in a true dangerous game caliber.
+Gunsmiths are re-barreling Browning BAR .338 Winchester Magnum rifles with .416 Taylor barrels thereby creating semi-automatic hunting rifles in a dangerous game caliber.